|Activity: Transformative Innovations|

 — Roberto Alonso González Lezcano (@robertoglezcano) February 2, 2020

-|Learning Objectives: Understand the debate around secular stagnation.
+|Learning Objectives: Understand the scholarly literature on the secular stagnation thesis|